PyPSA-Eur-Sec optimisation server

 The model minimises the costs of the energy system assuming all capacity investments in generation, storage, energy conversion and energy transport can be re-optimised.
 Energy services (electricity, heating, transport, industrial demand) are provided at today's levels by default, but they can also be altered.
 Default cost assumptions are taken from forecasts for 2050, mainly from the Danish Energy Agency Technology Data.
 A weighted average cost of capital of 7% is applied.
 45 regions are assumed.
 A full year of representative weather and load data is used, but sampled n-hourly.
 Please carefully read the limitations below.

-You may also be interested in our sister websites: model.energy for baseload electricity and model.energy for green hydrogen-derived products.
+You may also be interested in our sister websites: model.energy for baseload electricity, model.energy for green hydrogen-derived products and a future German renewable power system running on today's weather and demand.

 Only free software and open data